nowshad-hasan/cse-resources/guides/others.md

 * How I Nearly Shutdown A Billion Dollar Company While Learning To Ice Skate In A Suit [Web Dev Simplified](https://youtu.be/f5Zuq1pGkis?si=UZVp4ix-RaIrv4rS)
 * How To Structure Your Programming Projects [Youtube](https://youtu.be/_l_wtpxgB7k?si=MmmmDPeSu8YZd5SC)
 * (Bangla) Mock interview 001 : Junior developer [Foyzul Karim-Youtube](https://www.youtube.com/live/eO7Sl1BYXoE?si=cWIK5VS6M6Yi2DHn)
+* Introducing new features in your released software [KAZ Software](https://kaz.com.bd/blog/2020/11/20/introducing-new-features-in-your-released-software)
+* A Brief History of the Internet – Who Invented It, How it Works, and How it Became the Web We Use Today [Freecodecamp](https://www.freecodecamp.org/news/brief-history-of-the-internet/)
+* How to Build Good Software [Link](https://knowledge.csc.gov.sg/ethos-issue-21/how-to-build-good-software/)
+* How I Accidentally Built an API Business [Freecodecamp](https://www.freecodecamp.org/news/how-i-accidentally-built-an-api-business/)

 ### Productivity